 You might like to read this poem I found on an information panel at AH Reed Memorial Park.
 Image: LEARNZ.

-An app helps make the data recording process out in the field so much easier for scientists.
+Taking a measurement from a kauri tree.
+This app helps make the data recording process out in the field so much easier for scientists.
 How else might technology help in the fight against kauri dieback?
 Image: LEARNZ.

 You could see large kauri on the roadside as we drove through Waipoua Forest this morning.
 Image: LEARNZ.